-If the transaction amount is US\$500,000 or more, you may be required to provide additional supporting documentation to the satisfaction of the remitting bank.
+If the transaction amount is US\$500,000 or more in a single transaction, you may be required to provide additional supporting documentation to the satisfaction of the remitting bank.
 Please consult your personal advisor to ensure compliance with applicable exchange control laws in Taiwan.